Leifang: Promotion and reception

 To promote the first game's release Tecmo published cosplay guides for the female cast, and for the Sega Saturn version they developed costumes based on the designs, hiring cosplayer Ikuko to portray Leifang and partnering with publisher Dengeki Strategy King to do comparisons between the model and her in-game counterpart.
 Several figures of Leifang were produced by companies such as Epoch, C-Works, Bandai, and Kotobukiya.
-Other merchandise has included dakimakura body pillow cases, swimsuit pin-up posters, playing cards, clothing, and 3D mouse pads.
+Other merchandise has included dakimakura body pillow cases, swimsuit pin-up posters, playing cards, clothing, a Xbox controller, wall scrolls, and 3D mouse pads.
+Meanwhile, to promote the PSP release of Dead or Alive Paradise, gravure photos of Leifang alongside those of Helena and Christie were included as a pre-order bonus.
 In cross-promotions with other games, one of her outfits was included as a skin for the character Miichigo in the game Shinobi Master Senran Kagura, while digital cards of her were added to Sega's Samurai & Dragons game.

 Leifang was well received upon debut.
 Paragon Publishing's Dreamcast Magazine described her as "a Chinese beauty in all senses of the word" and an "elegant fighter if there ever was one", but also a character that proved to be "a bit of a femme fatale".
 Vietnamese newspaper Thanh Niên meanwhile stated she stood out amongst the Dead or Alive cast due to her intelligence and character background, additionally praising how she always held "an optimistic and loving attitude towards life" while being portrayed in outfits that were both cute and complimented her physique.
 Hilary Goldstein of IGN described her as having "the most recognizable braided pigtails in all of video gaming", further stating that the website's staff enjoyed the character due to the fact she "dresses with some elegance" and the visually impressive nature of her attacks.
 Liyun Fei of 3DM meanwhile praised her as one of the more popular characters of the franchise, describing her as having a toned physique with a "bit of masculinity" that they felt was enjoyed by players and complimented well by her in-game outfits.